2024 Summer Paralympics closing ceremony: Breaking comes to the Stadium

-Handover to Los Angeles
+Handover to LA28

 The Paralympic flag was lowered while the band played the Paralympic Anthem.
 The Mayor of Paris, Anne Hidalgo, handed the flag back to the President of the International Paralympic Committee, Andrew Parsons, who, in turn, handed it over to the Mayor of Los Angeles, Karen Bass.
 The national anthem of the United States of America was then sung by Tony Award winner Ali Stroker.

 "California Dreamin' by the Mamas & the Papas was played, and there was a video featuring four Los Angeles–based Paralympians: Lauren Ridloff, Samantha Bosco, Ezra Frech and Jamal Hill.
 The action shifted to the Venice Beach Skatepark in Los Angeles, where adaptive athletes including Oscar Loreto Jr., Kanya Sesser and Aaron “Wheelz” Fotheringham put on a skateboarding display.
 Music was provided by jazz pianist Matthew Whitaker, violinist and Broadway composer Gaelynn Lea, rapper, songwriter and athlete Garnet Silver-Hall, and Anderson .Paak.

 The Flame is extinguished

 At the Jardin des Tuileries, blind musical duo Amadou and Mariam, accompanied by a string quartet, performed Serge Gainsbourg's Je suis venu te dire que je m'en vais while the flames below the Paralympics cauldron were extinguished.
-Meanwhile, six French Paralympic athletes medallists brought the Paralympic flame into the Stade de France: swimmer Ugo Didier and blind footballer Frédéric Villeroux, the first and last French gold medallists of the games; Charles Noakes, a gold medallist in badminton; Gloria Agblemagnon, a silver medallist in athletics; Aurélie Aubert, France's first Paralympic boccia champion and one of its Closing Ceremony flag bearers; and cyclist Mathieu Bosredon, France's most successful athlete at the games who won three gold medals in cycling.
+Meanwhile, six French Paralympic athletes medallists brought the Paralympic flame into the Stade de France: swimmer Ugo Didier and blind footballer Frédéric Villeroux, the first and last French gold medallists of the games; Charles Noakes, a gold medallist in badminton; Gloria Agblemagnon, a silver medallist in athletics; Aurélie Aubert, France's first Paralympic boccia champion and one of its closing ceremony flag bearers; and cyclist Mathieu Bosredon, France's most successful athlete at the games who won three gold medals in cycling.
 Aubert and Bosredon blew out the flame.